 How do I report spam?

 If you receive a spam email, you can notify us by forwarding it, as an attachment, to the following address: email@example.com

 If you use Videotron’s Webmail, a “Spam” button in the inbox allows you to report spam or phishing messages.

-To report other types of Internet abuse, fill out the form.
+To report other types of Internet abuse, see how to report Internet hacking.